pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

 **EKS:**

+  * Tag resources under management to provide the ability to assign metadata to resources to make it easier to manage, search, and filter them.
   * Skip enabling the default node group in favor of managing them separately from the control plane, as demonstrated in [Create the Worker Nodes][nodegroups].
   * Enable control plane logging to have diagnostics of the control